Francia Holgado De Vera, MD: What is a Woman’s Worth

 Venilda G. Jaynal: A Leader of Leaders

 Nilda was already an active leader in the FilAm community and one of the original leaders who organized the Philippine Independence Day celebration in New York City when I met her in the early 90’s.
 She was the second overall Chair in1991 PIDC parade, with Grand Marshal Lilia Clemente, a Wall Street executive.
+She was the first woman president of Philippine American Community Executive Council (PACEC, Inc), the largest umbrella organization of Fil-Ams in Northeastern USA, and an enduring pillar of the New York Fil-Am community from the 70’s to the 90’s, who made it the cornerstone of her advocacy.
 And that was just one of the so many activities that Nilda actively got involved in.
 Travelling to and from her residence in White Plains, NY to New York City was never a problem to attend meetings, special events be it at daytime or nighttime gatherings to benefit the community and unconditionally to assist kababayans in time of need, that she became known as the “Social Worker for the Filipinos”, collaborating with the Philippine Consulate of NY.

 She was and still is effective in terms of leadership and at the same time, as a follower for the success of a project.
 At one point, a civic organization of which I was the president, was denied of membership in an umbrella organization in the 90’s for no reason at all.
 When she learned about it, she quickly defended us resulting to our organization’s acceptance to be a member.
 She made sure that our group’s community services in NY/NJ were recognized during the process.
 And am very proud to say that is Nilda G. Jaynal to me.
-I am honored and grateful to have known her as my mentor and a true friend in the community. weaving the Fil-Am Community in the East Coast
+I am honored and grateful to have known her as my mentor and a true friend in the community.
+To the many Filipino Americans who joined hands in weaving the Fil-Am Community in the East Coast, you will always be remembered.

 I am honored to become a part of this community to meet leaders of the Church of Christ.